Hallucination Score: Towards Mitigating Hallucinations in Generative Image Super-Resolution: Defining and Characterizing Hallucinations

 Property \textbf{P1} is simply inherited from the SR problem itself, demanding there exists some realistic degradation that maps the SRI to the LRI.
 Property \textbf{P2}, however, fundamentally relies on the subjective judgment of human visual perception.
 It does \textit{not} ask that the SRI shares the exact details of the GTI; for instance, new textural details that a human observer would not notice as out-of-place are acceptable (non-hallucinatory or low hallucinatory).

-{However, if the added details changed the \textbf{semantics of the scene} (\eg, significant alterations of scene elements) or generated \textbf{perceptually unpleasant details} (\eg, incorrect facial features, unreadable or distorted text) when compared to LRI or GTI, they should be labeled as hallucinations.
-The hallucination level will be evaluated based on those two key factors.} See Fig.~\ref{fig:qualhal} for illustrative examples of various hallucination types.
+However, if the added details changed the \textit{semantics of the scene} (\eg, significant alterations of scene elements) or generated \textit{perceptually unpleasant details} (\eg, incorrect facial features, unreadable or distorted text) when compared to LRI or GTI, they should be labeled as hallucinations.
 Importantly, this definition is orthogonal to general image quality (\eg, NR-IQA), yet does not demand reconstructive preservation of the GTI.
 For instance, a regressive SR model that outputs a blurry image could have low image quality, but also no hallucinations (see ``Bicubic'' in Table \ref{tab:results_injection}).
 Conversely, a GSR model can have high general quality (\ie, sharp generated details), but could have a hallucination level that is low (details do not seem out-of-place, whether or not they match the GTI) or high (details are obviously anomalous).
-In \S\ref{subsec:ma:vlm}, we construct a precise MLLM prompt, designed to automate detection of hallucinations in GSR outputs.